jvassev/ansinetes/README.md

 kbt-4
 kbt-3

+[ingress-edges]
+kbt-3

 [kubelet]
 kbt-1
 kbt-2
 kbt-3
 kbt-4

+[masters]
+kbt-1
+kbt-2
+kbt-3
 ```

 A kubelet/proxy runs everywhere while core services are carefully spread accross all 4 nodes.
 Schedulers and controllers run with `--leader-elect` option.
 The apiserver also runs in HA mode.
 On every node a ha-proxy is running that load balances between all the available apiservers.
 If an apiserver is down the health checks in the ha-proxy will detect it and will not forward requests to it.
 As a side effect, every node exposes the apiserver API on port 6443 and you can target an arbitrary node with `kubectl`.

 All communucations between componentes is secured.
 There is no plain http communication.
 The services trust the certificate authority created by the `kt-init-ca` command.

+The `masters` group in the inventory is only used when generating the client configuration.
+It is assumed that only a few nodes will be public even though all of them expose the same interface.

+The `ingress-edges` dictates where to deploy the Nginx ingress controllers (using a node selector).
+You can put the IPs of the nodes in this groups behind a DNS and have a LoadBalancer-like exprience without a cloud provider.

 Systemd units are installed uniformly everywhere but are enabled and started only on the designated nodes.
 If you change the service to node mapping you need to run `kubernetes-bootstrap.yaml` - this will only do the necessary changes and won't restart services needlessly.